 Revd Dr Mark Scarlata is Tutor and Lecturer in Old Testament Studies.
 Mark grew up in the USA and did his theological studies at Gordon-Conwell Theological Seminary and Yale Divinity School.
 He received his PhD from Cambridge University, which has been published as 'Outside of Eden: Cain in the Ancient Versions of Gen. 4.1-16' (T & T Clark, 2012).
 His latest book 'Am I my Brother's Keeper?: Christian Citizenship in a Globalized Society', (Wipf and Stock/Cascade) deals with issues related to Christian life and the response of faith within a global community.
 Mark has contributed articles to the T & T Clark Companion to the Septuagint and other volumes on Bible translation.
 His current research interests are in Exodus and more broadly in the Pentateuch.
 He returns to the college after a sabbatical period where he was the Distinguished Academic Visitor at Queens College, Cambridge.
 His forthcoming work will be The Abiding Presence: A Theological Commentary on Exodus.
 London: SCM Press.
 Mark is also the Vicar-Chaplain at St. Edward, King and Martyr, Cambridge where he serves as priest in one of the oldest churches in Cambridge that was also integral in the English Reformation.
 Mark is married to Bettina and they have three children.

-Revd Dr Michael Leyden is Tutor and Lecturer in Doctrine and Ethics, North West Academic Tutor, and Lead Tutor for Academic Development, and half-time Vicar of Weston with Shavington in Chester Diocese.
-He specialises in the interface between dogmatic theology and ethics – particularly in the work of Reformed theologian Karl Barth – and is a member of the Grove Ethics Group.
-Michael studied theology in Oxford, Nottingham, and Chester, and has taught in various contexts including theological colleges, regional courses, open-access/public programmes, and as a university visiting-lecturer.
-Michael is married to Anna, a licensed lay-minister, and they have two children, two cats, two guinea pigs and a vegetable garden.
-He likes books, food, coffee, cricket, crosswords, whiskey, chocolate and real ale.
+Revd Dr Michael Leyden is Director of St Mellitus College, North West and Tutor and Lecturer in Doctrine and Ethics at St Mellitus College.
+He is also Lead Tutor for Academic Development, overseeing the study skills programme as well as dyslexia support for students.
+Michael specialises in the interface between dogmatic theology and ethics – particularly in the work of Reformed theologian Karl Barth – and is a member of both the Grove Ethics and Doctrine Groups.
+Michael read theology at Oxford, trained for ministry in Nottingham, and completed his PhD at Chester.
+His forthcoming book, Living Faithfully: The Nicene Creed and Christian Ethics will be published by SCM Press in 2019.
+Michael is married to Anna, a licensed lay-minister, and they have two children.
+He likes books, food, coffee, cricket, crosswords, whiskey, chocolate and real ale...but not all at once.
 Michael is a very occasional blogger.

 Revd Dr Stephen Torr is Tutor and Lecturer in Theology, and Manager of St Mellitus College, North West.
 After completing undergraduate studies in Theology at the University of Birmingham, he remained to complete a PhD as a member of the Centre for Pentecostal and Charismatic Studies.
 The PhD focused on retrieving the theology and practice of lament in a way that is conducive to Pentecostal/Charismatic theology and practice.
 The thesis was published in November 2013 under the title: 'A Dramatic Pentecostal/Charismatic Anti-Theodicy'.
 He is currently Priest in Charge in the parish of Norton, Runcorn.
 Stephen is married to Holly and they have two young children.
 In his spare time Stephen enjoys swimming, going to the gym, reading, listening to music, watching a good film, spending time with family and friends and eating … not necessarily in that order!